Reflecting random walk in fractal domains: Continuous-time reflected random walk

-\begin{thm} Let $D$ be a bounded domain in $\RR^d$.
-Then for every $T>0$, the stationary random walks $X^k$ on $D_k$ converge weakly in the space $\D([0, T], \overline D)$, as $k\to \infty$, to the stationary reflected Brownian motion on $\overline D$ running at speed $1/d$, whose initial distribution is the Lebesgue measure in $D$. \end{thm}
+\begin{theorem} Let $D$ be a bounded domain in $\RR^d$.
+Then for every $T>0$, the stationary random walks $X^k$ on $D_k$ converge weakly in the space $\D([0, T], \overline D)$, as $k\to\infty$, to the stationary reflected Brownian motion on $\overline D$ running at speed $1/d$, whose initial distribution is the Lebesgue measure in~$D$. \end{theorem}